explaingit

 USE CASE 1

-Fine-tune a language model on your own data to make it better at a specific task without retraining from scratch.
+Fine-tune a pre-trained language model on your own dataset to specialize it for a specific task.

 USE CASE 2

-Align a model's responses to match human preferences using DPO or GRPO without building a full reinforcement learning pipeline.
+Align a language model's responses with human preferences using DPO or GRPO without complex reinforcement learning setup.

 USE CASE 3